If you're ineligible for a Masters loan, the Professional and Career Development Loan (PCDL) could give your career the kick-start that it needs

 However, several study options - including the Graduate Diploma in Law (GDL) - aren't eligible.

-Your course provider must be on the PCDL Register, so bear this in mind when deciding which programme is right for you.
+Your course provider must be on the PCDL Register.
 If the provider isn't on the PCDL Register, you can apply for it to be added.

 Am I eligible?